rostools/rostools-theme/readme-template.md

 ## Description

-TODO: Very brief intro, motivation, and overview of course.
+TODO: Very brief intro, motivation, and overview of workshop.

-This repository contains the lesson, lecture, and assignment material for the course, including the website source files and other associated course administration files.
+This repository contains the lesson, lecture, and assignment material for the workshop, including the website source files and other associated workshop administration files.

-For more detail on the course, check out the [welcome page]().
+For more detail on the workshop, check out the [welcome page]().

 ## Instructional Design

-The lectures and lessons in this course are designed to be presented primarily with a participatory live-coding approach.
+The lectures and lessons in this workshop are designed to be presented primarily with a participatory live-coding approach.
 This involves an instructor typing and running code in [RStudio](https://posit.co/products/open-source/rstudio/) in front of